 Fellows in the Financial Clinic Fellowship Program will serve for one year providing financial services to New York City’s working poor, fostering a sense of civic engagement and social responsibility, and innovating solutions to the socio-economic problems they encounter.
 In addition to providing direct financial services to working poor over the course of their year of service, Fellows will be expected to write at least one white paper per month on a salient socio-political topic, and to research, design and develop a business plan or research proposal for a social innovation that will be presented at the end of the service year.

 Prospective Fellows are civic-minded graduates or graduating seniors of leading colleges and universities with degrees in finance, business, or economics.
 Candidates must have excellent analytic, writing and communications skills; envision themselves as a future finance or business leader; be able to handle and manipulate large amounts of data; and be prepared to travel to work with diverse, low-income communities.
-The application period for 2011-2012 Fellowship Program is now closed.
+The application deadline for 2014-2015 Fellowship Program will be in July 2014.